zzzprojects/Eval-SQL.NET/README.md

+# What's Eval-SQL.Net?
+Eval SQL.NET is a library that allows to evaluate dynamically C# expression directly in T-SQL.

-Provide to your SQL Server all missing pieces like regular expression and dynamic arithmetic string evaluation.
+It provides to your SQL Server all missing pieces like regular expression and dynamic arithmetic string evaluation.

 ```sql
 -- SELECT 3